Our team is currently working on this feature. If you experience any bugs, please let us know on our Discord. We appreciate your patience.

 Outgoing Server

 The vlayer prover verifies that the message signature matches the public key listed in the DNS records.
 However, a dishonest outgoing server can forge emails and deceive the prover into generating valid proofs for them.
-To mitigate this risk, vlayers support only a limited number of the world's most trusted email providers.
+To mitigate this risk, vlayer supports only a limited number of the world's most trusted email providers.

 Preventing Unauthorized Actions